 The challenge: Data Tree will provide online training for environmental science PhD students and early career researchers in data management and in engaging with businesses, policy and the wider public.

-Purpose: The £212,000 contract, awarded by the National Environment Research Council (NERC), aims to improve data management skills of researchers as well as providing training in improving science communication to engage with businesses, policy-makers and the wider public.
+Purpose: The £212,000 contract, awarded by the Natural Environment Research Council (NERC), aims to improve data management skills of researchers as well as providing training in improving science communication to engage with businesses, policy-makers and the wider public.
 The project is funded by the National Productivity Investment Fund and aligns with the UK Government’s Industrial Strategy.

 As a data management online training site Data Tree will teach the value and practicalities of good data management, providing examples and context for engagement with data users.
 The training will be delivered in eight sections (Figure 1) highlighting the impact of data-intensive research on real-world situations.
 The specific requirements of NERC data centres and management plans will be showcased, along with issues arising from environmental data – from big data challenges of climate modelling, to dealing with physical samples; from the challenges of widely-used public datasets, to the issues of data citation, version control and deleting data at repositories.